Terms & Conditions

 9. Photographic material supplied

 9.1 Still photographic or video material will normally be shot on digital camera equipment and supplied as unedited RAW or low compression jpegs.
-Video material will normally be supplied as unedited rushes.
+Video material will normally be supplied as unedited .
 As a minimum, you will need to put the video through stabilisation software during post-processing to obtain smooth footage.
-Images will be supplied on CD-ROM, DVD, or Memory card.
+Images will be supplied on either CD-ROM, DVD, Memory card or a cloud based data transfer site ie; weTransfer.

 9.3 Reorders, reprints and enlargements etc. from the original material can be supplied on request.
 Reorders will be treated as an extension to this contract and should include Image Reference Numbers and are required in writing.
 A written quotation will then be supplied.
 Finished materials are normally dispatched within 10 working days of completion of the location work.